51-53 Argyle Street,

 The new cinema was far larger than its predecessor but retained a stage, which in the event was hardly ever used.
 It opened 10th October 1938 with “Bluebeards Eighth Wife”.
 It was not supplied with an organ.

-Re-named ABC in the early 1960’s, closure came in March 1982, the circle having been closed for many years before that.
-It was transformed into a snooker hall, later the balcony was sub-divided and now operates as Rocky’s Gym.
+Re-named ABC in the early-1960’s, closure came in March 1982, the circle having been closed for many years before that.
+It was transformed into a snooker hall, later the balcony was sub-divided and operated as Rocky’s Gym.
+In 2016 Riley’s Snooker Hall and Rocky’s Gym had closed and the building was offered ‘For Sale’.
+By 2020 it had been demolished and the site used as a car park.